 License Conversion

-Teachers must meet all requirements of the State Board of Education in order to move from an initial to a continuing professional license.
+Teachers must meet all requirements of the State Board of Education in order to move from an initial professional license or residency license to a continuing professional license.
 Licensing is a state decision and cannot be appealed at the local level.
 The superintendent or designee shall ensure that teachers not qualifying for continuing professional licensure are informed of the process for appealing the state decision.

 License Renewal